 In years past, the JET Program Japanese Language Course was administered with textbooks and CDs mailed to your contracting organization.
 However, in recent years it has become an online e-learning course.

-You can read what JETs say about the course here.
 It may not ultimately be the best course for studying Japanese, but it's worth trying.
 It teaches grammar and vocab based on situations you may encounter on JET and it's free.
 If anything, it at least shows CLAIR's pro-activeness in caring for your development.